VeronikaShin/C-projects/README.md

 When one of the players scores 21 points, congratulations to the winner are displayed on the screen and the game ends

+## game of life

+also used onle stdio.h
+The field is a 80 x 25-symbol rectangle. the field is closed on itself. a map is choosed in terminel (a.out <- world.txt)

+common rules were implemeted.

 ## maxmin.c
 finds max and min out of 3 integer numbers and displays them on the screen